garden-io/garden/docs/reference/module-types/jib-container.md

 To provide additional arguments to Gradle/Maven when building, you can set the `extraFlags` field.

-**Important note:** Unlike many other module types, `jib` modules are built from the module _source_ directory instead of the build staging directory, because of how Java projects are often laid out across a repository.
-This means `build.dependencies[].copy` directives are effectively ignored, and any include/exclude statements and .gardenignore files will not impact the build result. _Note that you should still configure includes, excludes and/or a .gardenignore to tell Garden which files to consider as part of the module version hash, to correctly detect whether a new build is required._
+**Important note:** Unlike many other types, `jib-container` builds are done from the _source_ directory instead of the build staging directory, because of how Java projects are often laid out across a repository.
+This means build dependency copy directives are effectively ignored, and any include/exclude statements and .gardenignore files will not impact the build result. _Note that you should still configure includes, excludes and/or a .gardenignore to tell Garden which files to consider as part of the module version hash, to correctly detect whether a new build is required._

 Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).